DeepLcom/sql-mock/CONTRIBUTION.md

 ### 7. Code Formatting and Linting

 As part of the pre-commit hooks, code formatting and linting will be automatically checked before each commit.
 Be sure to address any issues reported by the hooks.

+### 8. Update documentation

+We are using sphinx to generate our documentation.
+The documentation pages can be found in `docsource`.
+Go there and add / adjust the files.
+After that, we need to run `make build-docs-github` in order to populate the changes in the documentation and commit those.